chrdn/data-science-S2025/challenges/c03-stang-assignment.md

 **Observations**:

 - Is there “one true value” for the material properties of Aluminum?
-  - There are many ways to characterize material properties.
+  - No. There are many ways to characterize material properties.
 In this dataset, we use `nu`, which represents Poisson’s ratio.
 Here, I computed the mean of the measured Poisson’s Ratio.
 - How many aluminum alloys are in this dataset?
 How do you know?